 “I still don’t know what I want to do when I grow up?”

-Have you ever heard anyone say this before?
+Have you heard anyone say this before?
 Have you said it yourself?
 Me too.

 So if you really don’t like your job but feel trapped, I hear you and I understand.

-But, here is a little tough love for you – stop dicking around!!
+But, here is a little tough love for you – stop whining and do something about it!!

-Stop blaming your circumstances and start putting effort into getting out of your situation and taking control.
+Quit blaming your circumstances and start putting effort into getting out of your situation.
+Take control!

 Life is super short!
-So I’ve put together a list of questions to ask yourself to get a clearer picture of where your passion lies.
+Start with step one.
+You need to figure out where your passion lies.
+I’ve put together a list of questions to ask yourself to work it out.

 Take this seriously!!
-Grab a pen and paper and think through each question.
-Then write down the answer.
+Grab a pen and paper to record your thoughts and really think through each question.

-Take your time, figure it out!
-I want you to be deliriously happy with your work, because we spend a ridiculous amount of our lives devoted to it.
+Do not rush this.
+I want you to find something that will make you deliriously happy, because we spend a ridiculous amount of our lives at work.